fredgeorge/rapids_rivers_in_kotlin/README.md

-# rapids_rivers_in_kotlin
+# rapids_rivers_in_kotlin.

+Copyright (c) 2022 by Fred George
+@author Fred George  fredgeorge@acm.org
+Licensed under the MIT License; see LICENSE file in root.

-A Kotlin implementation of Rapids/Rivers framework using RabbitMQ for the event bus.
+A Kotlin implementation of Rapids/Rivers framework using RabbitMQ for the event bus

 ## Summary